-Finding its rightful home amongst a catalogue of similar light-hearted streaming fare, the decision to release The Lovebirds, initially scheduled for theatrical release, may have spared the rom-com a box-office grilling.
+Finding its rightful home amongst a catalogue of similar light-hearted streaming fare, having The Lovebirds hit Netflix, after being initially scheduled for theatrical release, may have spared the rom-com a box-office grilling.

 Exposure to murder may just salvage once-doting New Orleans couple Leilani (Issa Rae) and Jibran’s (Kumail Nanjiani) troubled relationship.
 After witnessing the murder of a cyclist, their death caused by an unknown moustache donning miscreant (Paul Sparks), the Insta-loving Leilani and the highly inquisitive Jibran postpone their looming breakup as they set course on a whirlwind feat to prove their innocence.